tingmwgnit/HackAlphaX_Summer_Coding_Olympics/README.md

 Members of team 37: Mia, Mannat, and Bhuv

 [Day 1 Challenge]:

-Create a text calculator that are capable of calculating +,-,*,/,^ between 2 numbers prompted from the user
+Objective: Create a text calculator that are capable of calculating +,-,*,/,^ between 2 numbers prompted from the user

 Instructions:

 [Day 2 Challenge]:

-Update the day 1 calculator for more features, factorial and square root
+Objective: Update the day 1 calculator for more features, factorial and square root

 Instructions:

 [Day 3 Challenge]:

-Create a button with pygame module, plays a sound when clicked
+Objective: Create a button with pygame module, plays a sound when clicked

-Instructions:

-Download the 'day3_challenge' file and run the Python script (note: image and music files must be in the same location as the .py file)
+Instructions: Download the 'day3_challenge' file and run the Python script (note: image and music files must be in the same location as the .py file)

 [Day 4 Challenge]: